 Once the seedling is ready and the weather cooperates, you can start hardening off plants the easy way.

-To make your job easier, prepare a location for your plants to be hardened off.
-An open, sunny and often windy deck is the worse place.
-It really will be hard on the seedlings.
+To make your job easier, prepare a location for your plants to harden off.
+The worst place is an open, sunny, and often windy deck, which will be hard on the seedlings.

 In our case, we have a greenhouse and a raised window-protected garden.
-We use it for seedlings in spring and growing heat-loving plants in the summer.
+In spring, we use the indoor garden and greenhouse to grow seedlings; in summer, we grow heat-loving plants.

-We started though with just a few recycled window frames being held together by cinder blocks as a temporary little greenhouse.
-It worked so well, that it turned into a permanent raised bed.
-But for just the task to harden off plants the temporary structure works perfectly.
+We started with just a few recycled window frames held together by cinder blocks as a temporary little greenhouse.
+It worked so well that it turned into a permanently raised bed, but the temporary structure worked perfectly for hardening off plants.

 The idea is to give the plants some wind protection and the ability to provide shade.

-If you don’t have recycled windows, plastic will do just as well.
-Railings on a deck or balcony can be converted, any sheltered location can work.
+Plastic will do just as well if you don’t have recycled windows.
+Railings on a deck or balcony can be converted; any sheltered location can work.

 We do not recommend the mini greenhouses, they overheat during the day, and give you a false sense of security at night.